jamigibbs/twitter-remove-non-mutuals/README.md

 An example scenario:

 - 1000 followers = 5 requests (received in 200 count batches)
-- 1000 following = 5 request (received in one 200 count batch)
+- 1000 following = 5 request (received in 200 count batches)
 - 500 non-mutuals to unfollow = 1000 requests (one request to block and one request to unblock per user)

 1010 total requests = ~1010 minutes (16.8 hrs)